fluxninja/aperture/docs/content/guides/openai.md

   this label.
 For example, requests from `paid_user` can be given precedence over those from `trial_user` and `free_user` in example code.

+In the `startFlow` call, it's important to define the gRPC deadline.
+This parameter sets limit for how long a request can remain queued.
+In our case, a deadline of `120000` milliseconds means the request might stay in the queue for up to 20 minutes.
+After this interval, the request will either be processed or discarded, depending on its position in the queue.

 ### Policies

 You can generate a policy using quota scheduler blueprint, either via Aperture